NCAS-CMS/cf-python/docs/source/tutorial.rst

    Constructs:
    {'domainancillary1': <CF DomainAncillary: ncvar%b(1) >}

-Each construct has an `~Field.identity` method that, by default, returns the least ambiguous identity (defined in the documentation of a construct's `~Field.identity` method); and an `~Field.identities` method that returns a list of all of the identities that would select the construct.
+The identity returned by the `!identity` method is, by default, the least ambiguous identity (defined in the method documentation), but it may be restricted in various ways.
+See the *strict* and *relaxed* keywords.

 As a further convenience, selection by construct identity is also possible by providing identities to a call of a `cf.Constructs` instance itself, and this technique for selecting constructs by